Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

     ON e.product_id = p.product_id;
 ```

-After joining the datasets, I performed basic validation and cleaning in pandas before saving the normalized analytical dataset.
+After joining the datasets, I used ***Python*** and ***pandas*** to perform basic validation, clean missing and inconsistent values, standardize text fields, convert data types, and save the normalized analytical dataset.

 ```python
 import pandas as pd